SQUID: Deep Feature In-Painting for Unsupervised Anomaly Detection: Experiments

 \subsection{Public Benchmarks}

-\textbf{ZhangLab Chest X-ray~\cite{kermany2018identifying}:} This dataset contains healthy and pneumonia (as anomaly) images, \emph{officially} split into training and test sets.
-The training set consists of 1,349 normal and 3,883 abnormal images; the test set has 234 normal and 390 abnormal images.
-We randomly separate 200 images (100 normal and 100 abnormal) from the training set as the validation set for early-stopping.
-Since the images are of varying sizes, we resized all the images to $128\times128$ without losing essential details.
-We used this dataset for ablation studies as well.
+\textbf{\textit{ZhangLab Chest X-ray~\cite{kermany2018identifying}.}} This dataset contains healthy and pneumonia (as anomaly) images, \emph{officially} split into training and testing sets.
+The training set consists of 1,349 normal and 3,883 abnormal images; the testing set has 234 normal and 390 abnormal images.
+We randomly separate 200 images (100 normal and 100 abnormal) from the training set as the validation set for hyper-parameter tuning.
+We resized all the images to $128\times128$.

-\textbf{Stanford CheXpert~\cite{irvin2019chexpert}:} We conducted evaluations on the front-view PA images in the CheXpert dataset, which account for a total of 12 different anomalies.
-In all front-view PA images, there are 5,249 normal and 23,671 abnormal images for training; 250 normal and 250 abnormal images (with at least 10 images per disease type) from the training set for testing; 14 normal and 19 abnormal images for early-stopping (\texttt{val} set based on the \textit{official} split).
-All images are resized to $128\times128$ as inputs.
+\textbf{\textit{Stanford CheXpert~\cite{irvin2019chexpert}.}} We conducted evaluations on the front-view PA images in the CheXpert dataset, which account for a total of 12 different anomalies.
+In all front-view PA images, there are 5,249 normal and 23,671 abnormal images for training; 250 normal and 250 abnormal images (with at least 10 images per disease type) from the training set were used for testing.
+We used the same hyper-parameters found in the ZhangLab experiments.